 So here’s the really juicy details about my Jamaican trip – the food!
 I confess that I’m a bit of a jerk chicken junkie.
 I happen to live in a neighbourhood with 2 places to get delish jerk chicken which is both wonderful and horrible.
 Wonderful because, well it’s jerk chicken.
 Horrible because every single time I go shopping to get healthy fruits and vegetables in the market I’m suckered in by the smell of the BBQ jerk.
+So when I found out there was a street restaurant that does Jerk Chicken hear our jamaica vacation rentals, it was almost as if it was calling me.
 There’s literally a big BBQ on the street cooking chicken.
 What meat-eating human can resist that?!

 So – when I went to Jamaica with my blogger gal pal Renee from Re:Creative I told her that I was making it my mission to have jerk chicken every day.
 I mean, what else would I do?
 I’m horrible at setting goals but that’s one goal that I set and achieved.